 - Any data or information being sent to management systems should be encrypted.

 - No root accounts should be used for backups.

 - Disk backups are equally as important in the virtualized environment as they are in the traditional one.

 - Perform a full system back once a week and frequent or daily backup of OS and data

 - Encrypt every data sent to a disaster recovery over the network.

-Virtualizations is a dynamic and rapidly growing technology that has presented new challenges to most security firms.
-Existing mechanisms and the process cannot therefore effectively provide security to the virtual environment and all its components.
+Virtualization is a dynamic and rapidly growing technology that has presented new challenges to most security firms.
+Therefore, existing mechanisms and the process cannot effectively provide security to the virtual environment and all its components.
 This is because virtualization is a hybrid of a physically centered network and a new logical or virtual environment.
 To ensure a strong security posture, additional protection and considerations must efficiently be put in place.
-The firm needs to plan and have prior preparations on how to handle the security perspective of new virtual infrastructure and all its components.
+The firm needs to plan and have prior preparations on how to handle the security perspective of the new virtual infrastructure and all its components.
 Virtualization security should be a priority and not an afterthought.